Improve the effectiveness of your website.

 With more potential new customers than ever before searching for your product or service online, optimising your website can never be a bad thing.

-There are 100s of ways that you can improve your site, but at Toast, we think the best ones to start with are the ones that are measurable and can demonstrate results.
+There are hundreds of ways to improve your site, but at Toast, we think the best ones to start with are the ones that are measurable and can demonstrate results.

-We are 100% transparent in everything we do – if we optimise your site, we’ll show you a before-and-after score to prove the work we’ve done has made an improvement.
+We are 100% transparent in everything we do.
+If we optimise your site, we’ll show you a before-and-after score to prove our work has improved.

-If we’re doing on-page SEO, we’ll show you where you ranked last month, and how our optimisation has improved that.
+If we do on-page SEO, we’ll show you where you ranked last month and how our optimisation has improved that.

 We come at it like this:

-- Smaller projects that require less investment that then prove results.
+- Smaller projects that require less investment and then prove results.

 - The more results you get from what we do, the more sense it makes to invest more to get improved ROI.

-It’s a win-win situation for you and us and we can start small and grow from there.
+It’s a win-win situation for you and us; we can start small and grow from there.

-If you want to improve your site, get in touch below and Dave or Charlotte will give you a call to find out how we can best help you.
+If you want to improve your site, get in touch below, and Dave or Charlotte will call you to find out how we can best help you.